 These are railroad cars used to transport freight that requires refrigeration.
-It is necessary for the cooling equipment to operate continuously when the car is loaded, and also when the car is empty but a load is anticipated.
+It is necessary for the cooling equipment to operate continuously when the car is loaded, and when the car is empty but a load is anticipated.
 This cooling equipment usually contains an unmuffled diesel engine to drive a compressor.
 These engines are similar in size and performance to engines used in other applications in a muffled configuration.
 It is believed that the muffler industry could supply the additional muffler requirement for rail refrigerator cars.
-However, application consideration would also have to include space availability and installation and replacement costs.
+However, application consideration would also have to include space availability and installation and replacement costs. (see additional discussion under Wheel/Rail Noise in this section.)

-and the design of the second the second second
+and the second and the second of the second